samwilson/kohana_webdb/README.md

    If you do the latter, you will also need to set up whatever else is required for your chosen Auth driver.

-5. That's it!
+6. That's it!
 You can now log in.

 ## Schema Structure and Nomenclature

-For its records be edited or viewed, tables need to have single-column primary keys, with values that can be included in URLs.
+For their records be edited or viewed, tables need to have single-column primary keys, with values that can be included in URLs.
 For example, autoincrementing integers.